diamondacharya/portfolio/README.md

 # Introduction

 This repository represents my portfolio.
-It's hosted with GitHub Pages at https://www.diamonacharya.com.
+It's hosted with GitHub Pages.

 ## Technical Details
 - Had to install the 'gh-pages' npm package.
 Running the command 'gh-pages -d dist' pushes the files in your 'dist' folder to the 'gh-pages' branch of your repository.
 This branch is automatically created when this command is first run.